jeffinnes/obsidian-work-vault/Weekly To-do list.md

 ---
 ## Next week’s planned and rollover items

-- [ ] Check Twilio usage again (see how follow up texts impacted usage around 8/20 & 8/21)
-- [ ] Transfer Log
-	- Start by creating a context similar to the backstock one
 - [ ] Snipe-IT tasks
 	- [ ] SSL
 	- [ ] Fill in Subscription data